Fast, robust and laser-free universal entangling gates for trapped-ion quantum computing: Acknowledgments

-D.C. acknowledges the support of the Clore Scholars programme and the Clore Israel Foundation.
-M.N, P.H., P.B., D.N. and C.W. acknowledge the support of the EU Horizon 2020 Project No.820314 (microQC) and the German Federal Ministry of Education and Research under grant number 13N15521 (MIQRO).
+D.C. acknowledges the support of the Clore Scholars program and the Clore Israel Foundation.
+M.N, P.H., P.B., D.N. and C.W. acknowledge the support of the EU Horizon 2020 Project No. 820314 (microQC) and the German Federal Ministry of Education and Research under Grant No. 13N15521 (MIQRO).
 M.N, P.H., and D.N. thank Matthias Kleinmann for fruitful discussions.

 M.N. and D.C. contributed equally to this work.